jewelsofthought/neshama/site/posts/tol/tol_cards.md

 Now, going back to the framework, it is an incredible testament to the creativity that we can achieve and accomplish so much within this limited structure.
 For, as we know, this structure, handed down to us in another human – and thus limited - interpretation.
 As we know, if the underlying framework is Divine, that is, part of the infinite One that is all we know and more, then the framework is essentially infinite in all directions, therefore anything’s possible.

-## Chemical dependency (ToL)

-About the chemical dependency that is becoming endemic in our society, permeating every facet of it.
-Of the chemicals that are being foisted on us, in the name of progress, are they not just a thinly veiled means of control?
-For once you introduce a man-made chemical into the system, you gain some control of it.

-This looks at the various “additives” introduced into our food, sugar, and sugar based products, and of course, last, but not least, money.
-Remember, money is also a drug.

-An addendum to this is the fact that every emotion produces a chemical in the brain.
-So the thought is that as we become addicted to these chemicals, so we will re-create situations that will cause us to produce those particular chemicals.

 ## Global leadership (ToL)

 Harvard Business Review, Dec 2005.
 Regional Strategies for Global Leadership by Pankaj Ghemawat.